kariljordan/bpco/_exercises/02-01-putting-your-vision-into-words.md

 *   I see a street where… [____________________]

 *   I see a (fill in the blank with whatever it is you are trying to change) where… [____________________]

+## Jorge Aranda

+I see a group of people in the developed world who, aware of their privilege and relative wealth, of the great amount of preventable suffering worldwide, and of their power to alleviate said suffering, engage with local companies, governments, and individuals to establish programs, and commitments that will funnel resources into charities that work on these causes effectively.